Interact Deployment Servers Architecture

 Three-Server Architecture – In this case, we are using three servers (Server-1, Server-2, and Server-3), each server is used for specific role(s).
 As shown in Figure-5, Server-1 is used as the Front-End Server, Server-2, is used as the Back-End/Application Server, and Server-3 is used as the DB Server.

-Figure-5: Two-Server Architecture
+Figure-5: Three-Server Architecture

 In this case, the Front-Server (Server-1) is installed with Apache software only, while the second server (Server-2) is installed with Apache, and Interact HRMS software, and Server-3 is installed with MySQL Software and Database(s).
 As the case of the two-server architecture, in this case the Front-End server (Server-1) will be accessed by the External Users over the Internet, while the Internal users will be served by the Back-End/Application server (Server-2).

 Front-End Server Software Configuration

 As previously stated, the Font-End Sever in the Two-Server and Three-Server architectures is used as as a Requester/Forwarder server, where the server receives HTTP request from external users and forward these requests to the Back-End/Application server, which in turn process the requests and send the response to the Back-End server, and the Back-End server sends the HTTP responses to the end user (external user) to be displayed in the user browser.
 Again, the only software installed on the Front-End server is Apache and the following are the steps to use to install and configure the Front-End server:

 - Remove MySQL service as it is not going to be used

 - Set WampApache Service to Start Automatically in Windows Services